-Through a Usage Fee Agreement approved by the Board of Directors of the Organization, all Capital and Operating costs as defined herein will be due on a monthly basis commencing on the first day of the first full calender month following the date on which the Organization receives a temporary certificate of occupancy for Doral Hall.
 All costs of the acquisition, design, permitting, construction, equipping ("Capital Costs") and operations including interest expense, ongoing financing fees, all insurance, all taxes, property management fees, utilities, maintenance, repairs, replacements ("Operating Costs") of Doral Hall, together with an annual administrative fee of 5% of the sum of the Capital and Operating Costs each year, shall be shared among the Four Schools in proportion to their relative annual student enrollments.
-The temporary certificate of occupancy is expected to be received in October 2018.
+The certificate of occupancy was obtained on Aprill 11, 2019.
+Usage fee in relation to this agreement for the year ended June 30, 2019 was \$33,582.
+The allocation used for 2019, was approximately 18% for the School and 82% for Doral Academy High School.